-In no particular order, we’ve picked these romantic Devon destinations based on a mixture of landscape, things to do and whatever it is that makes a place romantic.
+In no particular order, we’ve picked these romantic Devon destinations based on a mixture of landscape, things to do and the take-your-breath-away vibes that make a place romantic.

 This lovely harbour town is a favourite with the yachting crowd, and it’s estuary side location makes it a great spot for a romantic getaway too.

 Our favourite spot is the Salcombe Harbour Hotel, which we greatly enjoyed when we stayed (although this is a few years ago now).
 The views across the harbour are pretty much unbeatable and the hotel itself is perfectly located a short walk from town.

 Salcombe offers some excellent boutique shopping, cosy pubs and restaurants, plenty of coastal walks and beaches a short hop from the town.
 If you’re looking for a honeymoon in Devon, or just a nice place to relax with your loved one, Salcombe is a solid choice.
 Easily one of the most romantic places in Devon…

 Take a look at romantic cottages to rent in Salcombe.